 If there's one health topic that's captured our attention this year, it's inflammation.
 It's nearly impossible to scan health headlines without seeing this buzzword—but what does it actually mean?
-We know that it's startlingly common, can be sparked by eating certain foods, and has been linked to a myriad of concerning health conditions, yet for many, it's still a frustratingly vague term.
+We know that it's startlingly common, can be sparked by eating certain foods, and has been linked to myriad concerning health conditions, yet for many, it's still a frustratingly vague term.

-Is there evidence to suggest inflammation exists, or is it over-hyped?
+Is there evidence to suggest inflammation exists, or is it overhyped?

-Both Shemek and Sauer agree—inflammation is a real, pressing health concern, but it has been somewhat overhyped.
+Both Shemek and Sauer agree: Inflammation is a real, pressing health concern, but it has been somewhat overhyped.
 "Once the media gets a hold of a word, they can turn it into a buzzword, like gluten, for example," says Shemek.
 "Low-level inflammation, however, is very real, dangerous, and important to prevent, reduce, or reverse."

 When it comes to the link between inflammation and diseases, they're divided.
-Shemek argues that "silent inflammation is the core cause of most illness and disease—diseases such as cancer, heart disease, Alzheimer's disease, diabetes, osteoporosis, obesity, and more," but Sauer isn't convinced: "While inflammation can certainly be a key factor in several diseases and conditions, I would be hesitant to say that it should be considered the 'root of most diseases.'"
+Shemek argues that "silent inflammation is the core cause of most illness and disease—diseases such as cancer, heart disease, Alzheimer's disease, diabetes, osteoporosis, obesity, and more," but Sauer isn't convinced: "While inflammation can certainly be a key factor in several diseases and conditions," she says, "I would be hesitant to say that it should be considered the 'root of most diseases.'"

 How do you know if you have inflammation?

 "The most common signs that you are suffering from some form of inflammation are redness, heat, swelling, pain, or loss of function at the inflammation site due to blood vessels within the tissue expanding to ensure more blood can reach the injured tissue and begin the healing process," says Sauer.
-"While these symptoms may sound scary, most can be chalked up to issues you experience during common ailments, such as your sense of smell getting worse when you have a cold or a sprained ankle as a result of a strenuous workout."
+"While these symptoms may sound scary, most can be chalked up to issues you experience during common ailments, such as your sense of smell getting worse when you have a cold, or a sprained ankle as a result of a strenuous workout."

-If you're concerned about chronic inflammation, Shemek says there's a simple way to get to the root cause.
-"The C-reactive protein test is an excellent and inexpensive test your doctor can perform."
+If you're concerned about chronic inflammation, Shemek says there's a simple way to get to the root cause: "The C-reactive protein test is an excellent and inexpensive test your doctor can perform."

 What is an anti-inflammatory diet?